Question Period: History

 In the absence of formal rules, the Speaker of the House of Commons of Canada exerted great control over form, nature, and admissibility of questions.
 The first codification of formal rules to govern Question Period occurred in April 1964, and subsequent rule changes have been adopted; however, the opinion of the Speaker carries the most weight, as the actions of the Speaker set precedents when a new Point of Order or questions arises about practices during Question Period.

-For a detailed discussion, see Robert Marleau and Camille Montpetit’s House of Commons Procedure and Practice.

 Current practice

 Question Period lasts 45 minutes pursuant to Standing Order 30(5), beginning no later than 2:15 pm or 11:15 am, as the case may be.
-Typically, 2:15 pm is the start time for Question Period Monday through Thursday, with Question Period starting at 11:15 on Fridays.
-Every Wednesday, Question Period starts slightly after 2:15 due to the 2:00 pm singing of the National Anthem, "O Canada".
+Typically, 2:15 pm is the start time for Question Period Monday through Thursday, with Question Period starting at 11:15 am on Fridays.
+On Wednesdays, Question Period starts slightly after 2:15 pm due to the 2:00 pm singing of the National Anthem, "O Canada".

-Questions may be posed to either the Prime Minister, or any Minister of the Cabinet of Canada, who will answer the question unless the Speaker rejects the question under established rules or accepted custom.
+Questions may be posed to either the prime minister, or any Minister of the Cabinet of Canada, who will answer the question unless the Speaker rejects the question under established rules or accepted custom.
 For example, although it is not codified, questions on current legal matters before the courts are not acceptable questions.

-Question Period in Canada, as an instance of Question time in Westminster tradition, is similar to the Prime Minister's Questions practice of the Parliament of the United Kingdom; however it is important to note that the Canadian version occurs daily as opposed to weekly, runs 45 minutes instead of 30 and questions may be asked to any cabinet member, not just the Prime Minister.
+Question Period in Canada, as an instance of Question time in Westminster tradition, is similar to the Prime Minister's Questions practice of the Parliament of the United Kingdom; however, it is important to note that the Canadian version occurs daily as opposed to weekly, runs 45 minutes instead of 30, and questions may be asked to any cabinet member, not just the prime minister.
 In the UK Parliament, other Cabinet members have Question Time on other days, so it is a daily occurrence but to specific Ministers.